bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 4. How much water you drink.
 5. The amount of carbohydrate you consume.

-**Track your weight daily and you don't have to worry about any of that.**
+**Track your weight daily and you don't have to worry about any of them.**

 That sounds counterintuitive, right?